-Design thinking allows startups and innovators to get these individual perspectives of their customers and users and leverage them to build the most appropriate solution for the problem at hand.
+Design thinking allows startups and innovators to get the individual perspectives of their customers and users and leverage them to build the most appropriate solution for the problem at hand.

 Additionally, while it helps startups solve problems, it allows users to understand what they want.
 In essence, it enables a two-way discovery process to define the situation better and build the most appropriate solution.

 Design thinking is a five-step process that starts with observation.
 These five steps empathize, define, ideate, prototype, and test.